Entrepreneurship Creativity: How to Turn Your Passion into Profit and Why It's Important

 What's a creative entrepreneur?

 They are someone who takes calculated risks and makes decisions based on their own judgement and research.
+They are likely to be someone who has either achieved their career ambitions or who simply wants to have more control over their life.

 In other words, they don't particularly like to follow rules or guidelines.
 Instead, they take calculated risks and try to predict how customers will react to their ideas and their solution to solving a particular problem.